-In Franconia, you can cycle through romantic river valleys lined by countless castles on rugged cliffs, and you can properly enjoy the untouched nature of quiet forests and wide meadow landscapes.
-From the peaks of the mountains, you can look out into the distance and soak in the fantastic panoramas.
+In Franconia, you can cycle through romantic river valleys lined by countless castles on rugged cliffs and properly enjoy the untouched nature of quiet forests and vast meadow landscapes.
+From the mountain peaks, you can look out into the distance and soak up fantastic panoramas.
 Here, you can let yourself be enchanted in the historic cities of Bamberg or Rothenburg ob der Tauber and their unique charm.

-To help you discover the incomparable beauty of Franconia, you can ride on a huge network of cycle paths.
-In addition to many smaller rides, some of the most attractive long-distance cycle routes in Germany lead through the holiday region of Franconia.
+To discover the incomparable beauty of Franconia, you can ride on a huge network of cycle paths.
+In addition to many smaller rides, some of the best long-distance cycle routes in Germany lead through the popular holiday region of Franconia.
 In this Collection, we present the ten most beautiful long-distance cycle paths in Franconia, which are between three and 16 stages long.
-In addition to river cycle paths, such as the Main cycle path, the Tauber Altmühl cycle path or the Regnitz cycle path, which take you on largely flat stretches through the lovely river valleys, cycling in Franconia also takes you high up.
-Cycle paths such as the Rhönradweg or the Siebensterntour in the Fichtelgebirge lead you to the beautiful heights of the Fränkische Mittelgebirge, from where you can enjoy fantastic views.
+Cycling in Franconia doesn’t just cover river cycle paths, such as the Main cycle path, the Tauber Altmühl cycle path or the Regnitz cycle path, which take you on largely flat stretches through the lovely river valleys, it also takes you high up.
+Cycle paths such as the Rhönradweg or the Siebensterntour in the Fichtelgebirge take you to the beautiful heights of the Fränkische Mittelgebirge which offers fantastic views.

 You will also get your money's worth in culinary terms when cycling in Franconia.
-Excellent restaurants, cozy wine taverns and quaint beer gardens invite you to rest along the cycle paths.
+Excellent restaurants, cozy wine taverns, and quaint beer gardens offer perfect places to rest along the cycle paths.
 The warm hosts look forward to spoiling you with regional cuisine and exquisite wines and beers.
-At the end of each day on the bike, cycling friendly hosts welcome you warmly.
-Here, you can gather strength for the next day to discover even more of Franconia's most beautiful cycle paths.
+At the end of each day on the bike, cycling friendly hosts welcome you openly.
+Here, you can gather your strength for the next day of discovering even more of Franconia's beautiful cycle paths.

 The Main cycle path leads you over 530 kilometers from the Weißmain spring at Bischofsgrün to Mainz, where the Main flows into the Rhine.
 This route can be traveled in twelve stages with Kulmbach, Lichtenfels, Bischberg, Schweinfurt, Kitzingen, Würzburg, Gemünden, Wertheim, Miltenberg, Aschaffenburg and Frankfurt am Main as stage destinations.
 As an alternative starting point of the MainRadweg you can also choose the source of the Red Main at Creussen (komoot.de/tour/55797339).
 In Kulmbach the Red and the White Main flow together.
 The entire bike path has only a few gradients, making it easy to drive and suitable for families.Along the bike path you can expect the most beautiful landscapes of Franconia and Hesse.
 From the Fichtelgebirge or the Franconian Switzerland you cycle through the wild and romantic Franconian Forest, the Obermain-Jura, the Steigerwald, the picturesque Haßberge and through the sunny Franconian wine country.
 Finally, you dive into the lovely Tauber Valley, experience the fabulous forest areas in the Spessart Mainland and discover the Hessian Untermain.
 But not only the unique landscapes and the picturesque nature provide variety, but also the historic cities like Bamberg and Würzburg, which enchant with their UNESCO World Heritage Sites, and the modern banking metropolis Frankfurt am Main.On the way you will find many cyclist-friendly accommodations.
 There is also plenty to take care of your physical well-being along the cycle path: unique beer cellars, rustic wine taverns, cozy cafés and excellent restaurants invite you to relax and taste regional specialties.
 Enjoyment awaits your senses on the MainRadweg.